jzherran/extractor/README.md

 After that you can see the spring shell developed for this challenge.

-This shell support different commands but at the beginning you can use the command `help` to see what are the command supported.
+This shell supports different commands.
+At the beginning you can use the command `help` to see what are the supported commands

-For the first use, you need to create a file with the input of the list of sites to apply the data extraction, this file can be created in wherever location in your computer.
+For the first use, you need to create a file with the input of the sites list to apply the data extraction, this file can be created in any location in your computer.

 An example of the file you need is this:
 ```vi